 - 1. Only players playing a scheduled match are permitted on the tournament courts. - 2.
 All the nets at all the sites are regulation height.
 Competitors are prohibited from changing the nets. - 3.
 The site director serves as the umpire at each site. - 4.
-The quarterfinals, semi-final and final competitors in the championship rounds shall go on the courts with a licensed official. - 5.
+The guarterfinals, semi-final and final competitors in the championship rounds shall go on the courts with a licensed official. - 5.
 The TENNIS CODE OF CONDUCT/POINT PENALTY SYSTEM will be invoked by site directors and umpires at the state meet, if necessary.
-Any coach who personally observes misconduct may invoke the point penalties, provided they report their action to the tournament manager/site director. - 6.
+(Any coach who personally observes misconduct may invoke the point penalties, provided they report their action to the tournament manager/site director.) - 6.
 The decision must be made on each play.
 There is no replay of a point except in the case of a let.
 Only players can ask the site director to put a line judge on the court to make calls if a problem arises.
 A line judge will not be placed on the court until a violation has occurred and 1 warning has been given. - 7.
 The tournament manager and IHSA personnel will constitute a quorum for the purpose of disqualifying a player. - 8.
-The 12-point tie breaker system will be used throughout the tournament for all championship rounds.
-The consolation (back draw) rounds shall use ad scoring with a 10-point match tie breaker in lieu of a third set.
-Any medal matches shall continue to use ad scoring with three full sets. - 9.
-A minimum of 30 minutes rest shall be granted to each competitor between each match.
+All matches in the state tournament will use regular ad scoring.
+In rounds 1 and 2 of the main (championship) draw and all consolation/back-draw matches a 3rd set super tie break will be played in lieu of a full third set, including the 5/6 place match.
+The Championship match and 3/4 place match will play out a full 3rd set.
+If the tournament is taken indoors, "no-ad" scoring shall be used except for quarter final, semifinal and final round matches in which regular scoring shall be used.
+A 12-point tie-breaker will be used beginning in the third round in the championship (main draw) brackets round at the state final. - 9.
+A minimum of 30 minutes rest will be granted to each competitor between each match.
 Exceptions may be made at the discretion of the site director.
 Player are not required to use the full 30 minutes if they are ready to resume play. - 10.
 In all 10-point match tie breakers, an on-court break not to exceed (3) three minutes shall be permitted. - 11.
 Players receive a one-time injury time-out not to exceed 15 minutes per injury; the time begins when the trainer or coach (if no trainer is available), arrives on the court to begin assessing or treating the player. - 12.
 IHSA eligible member school tennis coaches shall be permitted to talk with their player(s) - a. for a maximum of 90 seconds after all odd numbered games. - b. for a maximum of 90 seconds after the first set. - c. for a maximum of 10 minutes between the second and third sets. - d. for a maximum of 90 seconds prior to the beginning of a tie breaker and when players switch sides during the tie breaker.

-NOTE: Coaches may not enter the court enclosure except during the quarterfinals, semifinals and championship matches at the state finals where they will be allowed to coach while seated courtside.
+NOTE: Coaches may not enter the court enclosure except for the one (1) allowable coach during the quarterfinals, semifinals and championship matches at the state finals where they will be allowed to coach while seated courtside.